nw-github/ctl/docs/OVERVIEW.md

 -   `mut` makes the pointer mutable. `mut this` == `this: *mut This`
 -   `my` makes the `this` parameter owned (will be copied/moved into the method). `my this` == `This`

 `my` and `mut` can be combined, which will make the `this` binding mutable instead of affecting the type.
-If a function has no this parameter, it is treated as a static method (aka associated function).
-These cannot be called on an instance of the type, but instead only through the namespace of the class.
+If a function has no this parameter, it is treated as an associated function.
+These cannot be called on an instance of the type, but instead only through the namespace of the struct.

 ```rs
 struct Foo {